1st floor, Plot No - 5B, Sector - 15, Faridabad, Haryana +91 6356 6356 55contact@hannovit.com

 6 Rs of an Effective Cloud Migration Strategy

 Executives considering how to move workloads to the cloud must choose the approach that will come closest to satisfying the needs of the organization.
-The '6Rs' of the cloud are a set of six possible cloud migration strategies — Rehost, Replatform, Repurchase, Retain, Retire, and Refactor — based on the complexity, cost, and business impact of each application or workload.
+The "6Rs" of the cloud are a set of six possible cloud migration strategies — Rehost, Replatform, Repurchase, Retain, Retire, and Refactor — based on the complexity, cost, and business impact of each application or workload.

 1. Rehost

 This technique is called rehosting, also known as ‘lift and shift,’ moving your applications to the cloud without changing them.
-It’s faster and cheaper, but it most definitely does not utilize all the cloud-native features.
-Rehosting is a short-term solution for organizations that need to get going fast with a minimum of disruption.
+It’s faster and cheaper, but it most definitely does not utilize all the cloud-native features.Rehosting is a short-term solution for organizations that need to get going fast with a minimum of disruption.
 But decision makers should think about if this strategy achieves in the long run the scalability and the goals of performance.

 2. Replatform

-For enterprises that wish for a balance between modernization and operational continuity, re-platforming is good.
+Replatforming is the process of changing an application, so it can work well on cloud platforms.
+Without profound reinterpretations of legacy systems, this architecture delivers improved performance and lower cost than existing approaches can achieve.For enterprises that wish for a balance between modernization and operational continuity, re-platforming is good.
 This approach necessitates that senior management is confident that team members have the appropriate skill sets and tools so that they can be successful at doing this and still continue to maintain business-critical operations.

 3. Repurchase